 Single Sign-On (SSO) in .NET Core and Angular

-Single Sign-On (SSO) is an authentication mechanism that allows users to log in once and gain access to multiple applications without needing to re-enter credentials.
-It enhances user experience and security by centralizing authentication.
-In this article, we will implement SSO using OAuth 2.0 and OpenID Connect (OIDC) with IdentityServer4 in .NET Core and Angular.
+Single Sign-On (SSO) is an authentication mechanism that lets users log in once and access multiple applications without re-entering credentials.
+In this guide, we’ll implement SSO using IdentityServer4, OAuth 2.0, and OpenID Connect with .NET Core and Angular.

 dotnet new webapi -n IdentityServer